liamreneroy/LLM_vocab_optimization/README.md

 ### Jupyter Notebook used to Generate the Accuracy Arrays and run the Optimization Hill-Climb:
-(Start of this notebook includes an explanation of the OpenAI API hyper-parameters used in this work) https://github.com/liamreneroy/LLM_vocab_optimization/blob/main/scripts/main.ipynb
+Notebook includes explanations of the OpenAI API hyper-parameters used in this task, along with values. https://github.com/liamreneroy/LLM_vocab_optimization/blob/main/scripts/main.ipynb

 ### Pseudo-Code for the Optimization Hill-Climb Algorithm and Sub-Methods:
-https://github.com/liamreneroy/LLM_vocab_optimization/tree/main/media/algorithm_pseudocode
+Sub methods include distance calculation, objecive function scoring method, initialization method. https://github.com/liamreneroy/LLM_vocab_optimization/tree/main/media/algorithm_pseudocode

 ### Jupyter Notebook used to Validate the Accuracy Proxy Using the Test Dataset
-https://github.com/liamreneroy/LLM_vocab_optimization/blob/main/scripts/proxy_validation.ipynb
+Notebook includes explanations of the OpenAI API hyper-parameters used in this task, along with values. https://github.com/liamreneroy/LLM_vocab_optimization/blob/main/scripts/proxy_validation.ipynb

-### Prompt-Reply Format Used for the Accuracy Proxy
+### Prompt Format Used for the Accuracy Proxy.
+Includes Sample Response.
 https://github.com/liamreneroy/LLM_vocab_optimization/blob/main/media/accuracy_proxy/acc_proxcy_prompt_reply.txt